sm2302-aug23/grp-r-al_jabr/README.md

   theme_classic()
 ```

-P.S. : You may replace the starting integer filter "1:30" to any numbers you want to look at their numerical progression.
+> You may replace the starting integer filter "1:30" to any numbers you want to look at their numerical progression.

 #### 3) Collatz Sequence Hex

 ![](./figures/collatz_sequences_hex.png)

-Here is a hexagonal plot of the steps of each starting integers from 1 to 10,000.
+Here is a hexagonal plot of the length of each starting integers from 1 to 10,000.
 For every hexagon, you can check how many data points there are which leads to the count.
-As you can see, step numbers from 0-50 are very common, the rest is very uncommon.
-The number of steps increases very slowly.
+As you can see, lengths around 50 and 130 are more common compared to the rest.

+> Perhaps, by having more starting integers (i.e 1 to 100,000), a better hexagonal representation can be made to see which lengths are more common.

 Below is the code to this plot: